-Things to do & see at Zaanse Schans
+Things to do at Zaanse Schans

-Zaanse Schans is a peaceful village on the water but it wasn’t always there.
+Zaanse Schans is a peaceful village on the water, but it wasn’t always there.
 Over time, ancient buildings from the Zaan region have been brought together at Zaanse Schans in order to preserve history and its buildings.
 Plan to spend half a day in this area.

 Windmills at Zaanse Schans

 Windmills are a symbol of Dutch cultural heritage.
 The stunning windmills at Zaanse Schans are still inhabited and used for many different tasks.
-Wood sawing, grinding spices, mixing paint and so much more!
+Wood sawing, grinding spices, mixing paint, and so much more!
 Built around the windmills are traditional Dutch houses and small farms.

-The open-air museum has many presentations that display how the windmills operate, and how cheese is made.
+The open-air museum has many presentations that display how the windmills operate and how cheese is made.
 It also has displays that explain the area’s history.

-In the Zaans museum, you will find information about the history of the Zaan region.
+In the Zaans Museum, you will find information about the history of the Zaan region.
 Additionally, inside is the Verkade Experience, a brand that became famous for its delicious biscuits and chocolates.

-The first Albert Heijn (grocery store)
+The First Albert Heijn (Grocery Store)

 Albert Heijn is the largest and most famous grocery store in the Netherlands.
 The first original Albert Heijn store was reconstructed here in 1967.
-The small museum grocery store explains the story of how Albert Heijn began. (location)
+The small museum grocery store explains the story of how Albert Heijn began.

-There is no entrance fee and it is open Tuesday – Sunday from 10:00 AM – 4 PM.
+There is no entrance fee, and it is open Tuesday – Sunday from 10:00 AM – 4 PM.

-How to get to Zaanse Schans from Amsterdam?
+How to Get to Zaanse Schans from Amsterdam?

 Bus to Zaanse Schans

 Take bus 391 (50 minutes) or bus 891 (30 minutes) at Amsterdam Central Station.
-Both busses depart from platform G – L and stop outside the Zaans Museum.
+Both buses depart from platform G – L and stop outside the Zaans Museum.
 It’s 8 EUR for a return trip.